 Three Cities – Varied Experiences

-The French Riviera was the second leg our Western Mediterranean Cruise.
+The French Riviera was the second leg of our Western Mediterranean Cruise.
 The region offers so much more and deserves another visit to further explore.
 But the three cities in our itinerary provided us with varied sights, differing atmospheres and unique experiences.
 Loved it!

 We hope our post gave you a peek at the best places to visit in this area and we welcome your thoughts and comments.
 If you have been there, you may likewise wish to share your experience.